-Automotive companies are engaged in development, designing, manufacturing, marketing, and sales of motor vehicles, and also focus on a range of related components such as batteries, fuel, engines and bodies.
+Automotive companies are engaged in the development, designing, manufacturing, marketing, and sales of motor vehicles, and also focus on a range of related components such as batteries, fuel, engines, and bodies.
 Automotive companies design, develop, and produce self-powered vehicles trucks, passenger cars, farm machinery and equipment, and other commercial and privately used vehicles.
-The primary focus in the industry currently is on introduction of new and more innovative products, as well as innovation in existing products owing to a surge in technological advancements in various industries and sectors across the globe.
-Major trends observed for a while now has been a rapid striving to expand product offerings, increase features in products, in-build intelligence in vehicles, capitalize on technology and related components, and retain and build loyalty-oriented consumer bases.
+The primary focus in the industry currently is on the introduction of new and more innovative products, as well as innovation in existing products owing to a surge in technological advancements in various industries and sectors across the globe.
+Major trends observed for a while now have been a rapid striving to expand product offerings, increase features in products, in-build intelligence in vehicles, capitalize on technology and related components, and retain and build loyalty-oriented consumer bases.

 Popular automotive manufacturers included in this section are Toyota Motor Corporation, Daimler AG, Volkswagen AG, BMW, Tesla Inc., Honda Motor Co., Ltd., and General Motors.

 Daimler AG is one of the successful automotive companies, with its divisions Daimler Trucks, Daimler Buses, Mercedes-Benz Cars, Mercedes-Benz Vans, and Daimler Financial Services.
-Daimler Group is biggest manufacturer of commercial vehicles and producer of premium cars in the world.
+This is the biggest manufacturer of commercial vehicles and producer of premium cars in the world.
 Mercedes-Benz and Smart car brands are part of the Daimler Group, which are combined under the Mercedes-Benz Cars division.
 In 2018, the most popular vehicle segment of the group’s Mercedes Benz brand was the SUV segment.
 In addition, Mercedes-Benz was the most valuable automobile brand in Germany in 2018.

-Volkswagen AG (Volkswagen Group) is one of the world’s leading manufacturers of the automobile and commercial vehicles.
+Volkswagen AG (Volkswagen Group) is one of the world’s leading manufacturers of automobile and commercial vehicles.
 The group includes 12 brands namely: Volkswagen Passenger Cars, SEAT, Audi, ŠKODA, Bentley, Bugatti, Lamborghini, Ducati, Volkswagen Commercial Vehicles, Porsche, Scania, and MAN.

-The Volkswagen Group operates through two divisions: automotive division and financial services division.
+The Volkswagen Group operates through two divisions: the automotive division and the financial services division.
 The automotive division segment comprises commercial vehicles, passenger cars, and power engineering business areas.
-In addition, the automotive division comprises the development of vehicles and engines, production and sale of light commercial vehicles, passenger cars, buses, trucks, and motorcycles, propulsion components, special gear units, and testing systems businesses.
+In addition, the automotive division comprises the development of vehicles and engines, production and sale of light commercial vehicles, passenger cars, buses, trucks, motorcycles, propulsion components, special gear units, and testing systems businesses.

 BMW (Bayerische Motoren Werke Aktiengesellschaft), along with its subsidiaries, is engaged in manufacturing, developing, and sales of motorcycles and automobiles worldwide.
 The company operates through motorcycles, automotive, and financial services segments.
 The automotive segment develops, assembles, manufactures, and sells automobiles and off-road vehicles under MINI, BMW, and Rolls-Royce brands, and spare parts and accessories.